AlexDavis47/RasterSong/docs/readme.md

 - Works in tandem with the dynamic playback system:
   - When paused: continues rendering forward frames to build buffer
   - When playing: maintains balance between playback consumption and frame production
-  - After seeking: immediately starts warmup + buffering from the new position
+  - After seeking: timeline handles warmup by requesting frames starting from N-K, then the engine processes normally from the seek position
-- **Cache invalidation:** whenever the node chain is modified, invalidate affected regions based on state continuity rules (see Cache Validity section)
+- **Cache invalidation:** whenever the node chain is modified, invalidate all cached frames (see Cache Validity section)
+- **No warmup logic:** The processing engine does not handle state warmup — it simply processes frames as requested by the timeline

 **Caching strategy with state awareness:**

-- **Rendered frame cache**: Store processed frames with metadata about state continuity
+- **Rendered frame cache**: Store processed frames with effect graph hash
-  - Each frame tagged with: `frame_index`, `effect_graph_hash`, `computed_with_state_from`
+  - Each frame tagged with: `frame_index`, `effect_graph_hash`
-  - Allows intelligent invalidation when seeks break state continuity
+  - Cache remains valid across seeks — only graph changes invalidate cache
-  - Target size: 1+ second of frames ahead of playhead, plus warmup frames behind
+  - Target size: 1+ second of frames ahead of playhead
 - **Source frame cache**: Keep decoded video frames in an LRU cache for quick access to raw carriers
   - Independent of effect graph state
   - Persists across effect graph changes